Priyanshu-coder81/Chess-Game/README.md

 - **Multiplayer Gameplay**: Play chess in real time with another player.
 - **Move Validation & Timer**: Enforces proper chess rules with a working chess clock that switches turns automatically.
 - **Game Controls**: Players can **resign mid-game** or **offer a draw**.
 - **Complete Game Flow**: From match start to game-over, everything works smoothly.
+- **Game History**: game state/data and moves are stored in REDIS while playing and at game end persisted to MONGODB.
+- Implement a **Recovery Mechanism** so players can reconnect after refresh or disconnection.

 ---

 ## 🚧 Work in Progress

-- Store **moves in Redis** for persistence and potential replay.
 - Add **Guest IDs** for quick play without signup.
-- Implement a **Recovery Mechanism** so players can reconnect after refresh or disconnection.
 - User Dashboard.

 ---